mandykoh/scrubble/README.md

   * Complete and flexible game logic implementation, including support for tournament-style player initiated challenges or automatic word validation.
   * Solitaire (single player) support in case you want to practice alone.
+  * Detailed error handling—To support rich UIs.
-  * Replayable games—Turn history is automatically tracked, and all random number generation is externalised in case you want to use deterministic random sequences.
+  * Replayable games—Turn history is automatically tracked, and all random number generation is externalised in case you want to use deterministic random sequences (eg for replays).
   * Customisable board layouts—Want weirdly long rectangular boards with multiple start positions and score multipliers everywhere?
 You got it.
   * Customisable tile sets—Why limit yourself to the English alphabet?
 You know you always wanted to play with emoji phrases.
   * Customisable tile bags—Just specify the distribution of tiles you’d like.